mablack/cordova-diagnostic-plugin/README.md

         console.error("The following error occurred: "+error);
     });

+### isGpsLocationAvailable()

+Checks if high-accuracy locations are available to the app from GPS hardware.
+Returns true if Location mode is enabled and is set to "Device only" or "High accuracy" AND if the app is authorised to use location.

+    cordova.plugins.diagnostic.isGpsLocationAvailable(successCallback, errorCallback);

+#### Parameters

+- {Function} successCallback -  The callback which will be called when operation is successful.
+This callback function is passed a single boolean parameter which is TRUE if high-accuracy GPS-based location is available.
+- {Function} errorCallback -  The callback which will be called when operation encounters an error.
+This callback function is passed a single string parameter containing the error message.

+#### Example usage

+    cordova.plugins.diagnostic.isGpsLocationAvailable(function(available){
+        console.log("GPS location is " + (available ? "available" : "not available"));
+    }, function(error){
+        console.error("The following error occurred: "+error);
+    });

 ### isGpsLocationEnabled()

-Checks if location mode is set to return high-accuracy locations from GPS hardware AND on Android 6.0+ (API 23+), if the application has runtime authorisation to use location.
+Checks if the device location setting is set to return high-accuracy locations from GPS hardware.

-    cordova.plugins.diagnostic.isGpsLocationEnabled(successCallback, errorCallback);

 Returns true if Location mode is enabled and is set to either:

 * Device only = GPS hardware only (high accuracy)
 * High accuracy = GPS hardware, network triangulation and Wifi network IDs (high and low accuracy)

+    cordova.plugins.diagnostic.isGpsLocationEnabled(successCallback, errorCallback);

 #### Parameters

 - {Function} successCallback -  The callback which will be called when operation is successful.
-This callback function is passed a single boolean parameter which is TRUE if high-accuracy GPS-based location is available for use.
+This callback function is passed a single boolean parameter which is TRUE if device setting is set to return high-accuracy GPS-based location.
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.